Guiding Principles of Recovery

 Recovery is self-directed and empowering: While the pathway to recovery may involve one or more periods of time when activities are directed or guided to a substantial degree by others, recovery is fundamentally a self-directed process.
 The person in recovery is the “agent of recovery” and has the authority to exercise choices and make decisions based on his or her recovery goals that have an impact on the process.
 The process of recovery leads individuals toward the highest level of autonomy of which they are capable.
 Through self-empowerment, individuals become optimistic about life goals.

-Recovery involves a personal recognition of the need for change and transformation: Individuals must accept that a problem exists and be willing to take steps to address it; these steps usually involve seeking help for a substance use disorder.
-The process of change can involve physical, emotional, intellectual and spiritual aspects of the person’s life.
+Recovery involves a personal recognition of the need for change and transformation: The principles of recovery assert that individuals must accept that a problem exists and be willing to take steps to address it; these steps usually involve seeking help for a substance use disorder.
+The process of change can involve physical, emotional, intellectual, and spiritual aspects of a person’s life.

-Recovery is holistic: Recovery is a process through which one gradually achieves greater balance of mind, body and spirit in relation to other aspects of one’s life, including family, work and community.
+Recovery is holistic: Recovery is a process through which one gradually achieves a greater balance of mind, body, and spirit with other aspects of one’s life, including family, work, and community.

 Recovery has cultural dimensions: Each person’s recovery process is unique and impacted by cultural beliefs and traditions.
 A person’s cultural experience often shapes the recovery path that is right for him or her.

 Recovery exists on a continuum of improved health and wellness: Recovery is not a linear process.
 It is based on continual growth and improved functioning.
 It may involve relapse and other setbacks, which are a natural part of the continuum but not inevitable outcomes.
 Wellness is the result of improved care and balance of mind, body, and spirit.
 It is a product of the recovery process.